n0mad1k/ops-logger/PROJECT_STATUS.md

 ---

 **### 📍 Where I Left Off**
 - [x] Working on: Fixed RTL_preexec command not found error
+- [x] Verified command logging, verbose logging, and recording on Ubuntu Bash with ohmytmux
-- [ ] Next Priority: Test comprehensive functionality across different environments
+- [ ] Next Priority: Continue testing on other environments
-- [ ] Blockers: Need to verify tmux-logging plugin compatibility in various setups
+- [ ] Blockers: None for Ubuntu Bash/ohmytmux; ongoing tests on other setups

 ---